-Bucknell's College of Arts and Sciences is one of the largest and most diverse of the top-ranked national liberal arts colleges.
-The College provides a strong liberal arts base—including both breadth of learning and depth of specialization—for 2838 Arts and Sciences students.
-In addition, the College of Arts and Sciences provides the basic mathematics, science, and liberal arts courses for students in the College of Engineering.
+Bucknell's College of Arts & Sciences is one of the largest and most diverse of the top-ranked national liberal arts colleges.
+The College provides a strong liberal arts base — including both breadth of learning and depth of specialization — for 2,838 Arts and Sciences students.
+In addition, the College of Arts & Sciences provides the basic mathematics, science, and liberal arts courses for students in the College of Engineering.

-The College comprises the three traditional liberal arts divisions: humanities, social sciences, and natural sciences and mathematics and the School of Management.
+The College comprises the three traditional liberal arts divisions: arts and humanities; social sciences; and natural sciences and mathematics.

-Over 290 faculty members in 31 departments and interdisciplinary programs offer 47 majors and 62 minors to Arts and Sciences students.
+Over 290 faculty members in 31 departments and interdisciplinary programs offer 47 majors and 62 minors to Arts & Sciences students.

-Degrees in the College include: the traditional Bachelor of Arts degree; choice of a Bachelor of Arts or Bachelor of Science degree in the natural sciences, mathematics, and computer science; and professional degrees in music, education, and management and accounting.
+Degrees in the College include: the traditional Bachelor of Arts degree; choice of a Bachelor of Arts or Bachelor of Science degree in the natural sciences, mathematics, and computer science; and professional degrees in music and education.